Name

 Entry condition - incoming interface.

-<branching element> (type: interface-mode, optional, default: name)
+<branching element> (type: name-selection, optional, default: name)

 name (type: name of interface, see interface(5))